 Clear surgical plastic tubing (see pic above), 3/8 - 1/2 I.D.
 (Inside Dimension).
 I suggest a length of 30, but it really depends on what youre working on.

 Blue or red food coloring to add to the water.
-Clear tubing + clear water = mistakes.
+Clear tubing + clear water = possible mistakes; make it easy on yourself.

 Assemble the Solo Model